Facilities for Physics and Astrophysics

-Having access to high-quality equipment is crucial, and the School has recently invested almost £2 million on a wide range of modern facilities including wet and dry labs, an observatory and our crime scene house and vehicles.
+Having access to high-quality equipment is crucial, and the School has recently invested on a wide range of modern facilities including investing in new lab equipment and a new observatory.
 Our students use industry-standard equipment and work in state-of-the-art surroundings from the very beginning of their studies.

 Discover the fantastic facilities our Physics and Astronomy students get to enjoy with this tour from current student Diandra.

 Our newly refurbished labs are well equipped for synthetic and analytical techniques ranging from soft organic polymers to nanoparticles to highly sensitive organometallic species.

 In addition to conventional synthetic laboratories, we have:

 - glove-boxes for both air-sensitive sample storage and preparation

 - Schlenk lines for the handling of highly reactive chemicals

 - a CEM microwave reactor with autosampler for high-temperature microwave-assisted synthetic procedures

 Our solid state laboratories are equipped with eight ovens and ten furnaces with the capacity to reach 1600°C. The furnaces include three-zone and tube furnaces suitable for chemical vapour transport studies in various atmospheres.